BilyZ98/stanford-cs143-compiler/handouts/pa2_notes.md

 # Lex file structure

 So why are we illustrating the file strucutre of the Lex file, because I want to remember it and tell what each part does.
+You need to know what each part does to write a working lexer.

 ```
 %{
 Declaration